SovereignEdgeEU-COGNIT/ai-orchestrator/ml-models/LSTM-FFNN-GRU/README.md

     pip install -r requirements.txt
     ```

-2. Navigate to the directory where your `test.py` script is located.
+2. Navigate to the directory where the `test.py` script is located.

 3. Run the test script using the following command:
     ```bash